wtp43/algorithms-doc/vault/Intrend Engineering/Proxmox.md

 lvresize -l +100%FREE /dev/pve/root
 resize2fs /dev/mapper/pve-root
 ```
+- Then go to storage and allow local to be used as a container
 ### Configuring a Disk as Storage
 - Go to Disks -> Directory -> Create: Directory
 ### Provisioning CPUs